Taken on Trust: 25th Anniversary Edition by Terry Waite - ISBN: 9781473637115

 ‘I sat down and began to prepare myself for an ordeal.
 I made three resolutions to support me through whatever was to come: no regrets, no false sentimentality, no self-pity.’

 In his prison cell Terry Waite wrote his autobiography in his head.
 This is it, his own heart-rending account of how he survived for 1,763 days in captivity, almost four years of which were in solitary confinement.
-He tells of his constant struggle to maintain his faith and of the inner strength which which helped him endure the savage treatment he received from his captors.
+He tells of his constant struggle to maintain his faith and of the inner strength which helped him…

 No regrets.
 No sentimentality.
 No self-pity.
 Many times in the years ahead Waite found it almost impossible to keep those resolutions.
 But he did, in quite magnificent fashion. - The Sunday Express